sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always return `206 Partial Content` when serving partial GET requests to support range queries for large resources.
+### Always return `206 Partial Content` when serving partial GET requests to support range queries for large resources
 Use the `206 Partial Content` status code to indicate that a GET request has been successfully processed and that the server is returning only a part of the resource as specified by the client's `Range` header.
 This is particularly useful for large resources such as files or large datasets, where the client may only need a specific portion of the resource at a time.